In This Article

 You should have at least one member of staff on standby 24/7 to address any security incidents that arise.
 However, given that it is considerably easier to use than SIEM software, you won’t need to employ as many security professionals, and it will be considerably easier to train existing staff to use the platform.
 Obviously, this will save both time and money.

-If you’d like to see how the Lepide Data Security Platform can help you overcome the limitations of SIEM solutions and get better visibility over your data, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you overcome the limitations of SIEM solutions and get better visibility over your data, schedule a demo with one of our engineers.

 FAQs